-You can also visit the Elizabeth Fry Society website for their Legal Clinic contact information to get help with El and Employment Standards issues.
+You can also visit the Okanagan Thompson Legal Clinic website for their contact information and to get help.

 MORE TIPS FOR STARTING A NEW JOB

 1. Get a work permit and documents:

 Check that you have all the required work permits, visas, and legal documents to work in the country.
 Connect with the appropriate government agencies or immigration services to verify the necessary paperwork.